tbranyen/backbone.layoutmanager/readme.md

 * Removed `data` alias in favor of `serialize`.
 * Removed `append` alias in favor of `insert`.
 * Renamed `_options` to `getAllOptions` making it an endorsed method to use.
-* The `getView` function can receive a `_.where` object now, to easily filter through the Views.
 * Upgraded minimum support to Backbone 0.9.9, which will invoke `stopListening` automatically for you.
 * Internally implemented once to solve `afterRender` woes.
 * Added Backbone event bubbling from nested Views to parent.
-* Massive Node.js refactor, including: unit testing, significantly better browser parity, and allowing more seamless browser/server View sharing.
-* Ability to disable `Backbone.View#el` wrapper element using `el: false` and opt for the first child inside the template instead.

 [Full Release
 Log](https://github.com/tbranyen/backbone.layoutmanager/blob/master/changelog.md)